Nemocas/AbstractAlgebra.jl/docs/src/map_with_inverse.md

 julia> h = f*g
 Composite map
+  from integers
+  to integers
+which is the composite of
-  first map: integers -> integers next map: integers -> integers
+  Map: integers -> integers
+  Map: integers -> integers

 julia> a = h(ZZ(1))
 1